Jihan183/container-archlinux/README.md

 * When you want to test, open the container and type `build-packages`, and the changes you made will be detected and built.
   * (Not recommended, but might help) if the build takes too long, open `/container/xfce/pkglist.txt` and remove all the lines in there except for the name of the package to be built
-* You can reinstall the project using this exact command: `yay -S xfce-test --needed`.
+* You can reinstall xfce using this exact command: `yay -S xfce-test --needed`.
 It will detect any updated packages and prompt you for re-installation